Ben Diokno: Secretary of Budget and Management (2016–2019)

+Secretary of Finance (2022–2024)

-But on May 26, 2022, then President-elect Bongbong Marcos announced that he would nominate Diokno as the next Finance Secretary in his incoming administration, replacing Diokno in the role of the governor of BSP, with Felipe Medalla, who will finish Diokno's unexpired term.
-Diokno subsequently took his oath at the Malacañang Palace on June 30, 2022 following the Inauguration of Bongbong Marcos as President.
+On May 26, 2022, then President-elect Bongbong Marcos announced that he would nominate Diokno as the next Finance Secretary in his incoming administration, replacing Diokno in the role of the governor of BSP, with Felipe Medalla, who will finish Diokno's unexpired term.
+Diokno subsequently took his oath at the Malacañang Palace on June 30, 2022, following the inauguration of the former as president.

+On January 12, 2024, Diokno was succeeded by Batangas 6th District Representative and Deputy Speaker Ralph Recto as the Finance Secretary, after the latter was appointed by President Marcos on January 11, with Recto taking the oath of office the next day.

+Monetary Board Member of the Bangko Sentral ng Pilipinas (2024–present)

+On January 12, 2024, President Marcos subsequently appointed Diokno as one of the six members of the Monetary Board of the Bangko Sentral ng Pilipinas, replacing Peter B. Favila in the position.